DFE/kms-omni-build/README.md

 # Kurento for Windows

-WE ARE MOVING TO THE MASTER BRANCH!
-FOR A PRELIMINARY VERSION PLEASE USE BRANCH bionic-gstreamer!

 The goal is to have Kurento Media Server running on Windows.
 Once working, this fork repository and the associated submodules will be merged into the official Kurento repositories.